ball-lightning6/neural-sculpting-paradigm/QUICK_INDEX_en.md

 - train_image2image.py: The core image-to-image task script, using a Swin Transformer + U-Net decoder (i.e., Swin-Unet).

+- train_ar_transformer.py：This script trains a custom autoregressive Transformer model (GPT-2 architecture) for symbol-to-symbol (Text-to-Text) generation tasks, such as cellular automata evolution or algorithm step prediction.
+The model is trained in a “prompt → answer” format and supports generation.

+- train_mlp_ctscan.py：This script performs a “CT-scan” style probing of neural network hidden layers, revealing whether each layer encodes intermediate evolution states (S₁→S₈) during a cellular automaton task.
+It directly tests the hypothesis: *“Does the network simulate step-by-step evolution internally?”*

+- train_mlp_fulltrace.py：This script tests whether a neural network trained only on the final output (S₈) still encodes the full intermediate trace (S₁→S₆) in its final hidden layer.
+It’s a strong validation of your claim: *“The final layer remembers the full thought process.”*

+- train_mlp_prefer.py：This script probes **which algorithmic structure (DP, monotonic stack, two-pointer) a neural network prefers internally** when solving the “Trapping Rain Water” problem.
+It empirically tests your hypothesis: *“The model internalizes a specific algorithmic style.”*

+- train_mlp_visualize.py：This script visualizes the per-bit learning dynamics of a neural network trained on a cellular automaton rule.
+It reveals whether the model learns bit-by-bit or **all-at-once**, offering insight into its internal learning order.

 ## K. Utility Script